VOLTTRON/volttron/docs/source/core_services/drivers/Obix-History-Agent.rst

 The Obix History Agent captures data history data from an Obix RESTful interface and publishes it to the message bus like a driver for capture by agents and historians.
-The Agent will setup its queries to ensure that data is only publishes once.
+The Agent will setup its queries to ensure that data is only published once.
 For points queried for the first time it will go back in time and publish old data as configured.

-The data will be colated into device all publishs automatically and will use a timestamp in the header based on the timestamps reported by the Obix interface.
+The data will be collated into device all publishs automatically and will use a timestamp in the header based on the timestamps reported by the Obix interface.
 The publishes will be made in chronological order.

 Units data is automatically read from the device.